mrsrilanka/documents/k8s_nodes_not_ready.md

-A kubernetes cluster is consists of bunch of nodes/servers managed thru etcd.
+A kubernetes cluster consists of bunch of nodes/servers managed thru etcd.
 A server crash could happen at anytime.
 So what would you do when the cluster nodes reboot and shows up as "not ready" status to re-join the kubernetes cluster?
 I searched google and other resources to find a good document to use but I could not and thought of writing this down for the k8s fambam to use.

 ```
 [rainer@k8s-master ~]$ sudo kubectl get nodes -o wide